Am I eligible for traffic school?

 If you meet the qualifications and want to attend Traffic School, complete the bottom remittance portion of your bail notice to request traffic school and send to the traffic clerk's office at 500 County Center in Redwood City along with a check or money order made payable to the Superior Court of California, County of San Mateo.
 The Court will mail the necessary forms and information to the address indicated on your notice.
 You must sign the forms and return them to the Court.
 You will be given 60 days to complete traffic school.

-By On-line Service through ePay-It:
+By Online Service

 How to receive credit for Traffic School?To receive credit for Traffic School, the following requirements must be met:

 - You must pay the citation/ticket bail amount

 - You must pay the non-refundable administrative fee

 - You must complete an eight-hour Traffic School Program

 The payment must be made before the court allows enrollment.
 If there is more than one traffic school eligible violation on the citation/ticket, you must pay the highest bail plus the administrative fee.
 Please note, the traffic school will also charge a fee.

 If you meet the conditions you may sign-up for traffic school through this website by using a Visa or MasterCard credit card.
 Otherwise you may pay by mail or in person at the traffic clerk's office at 500 County Center in Redwood City, CA 94063.